Wikia/guidelines/JavaScript/es6Guidelines.md

     *   2 - turn the rule on as an error (exit code is 1 when triggered)
 *   `[2, "never"]` - rule is turned on as an error and plugin called `never` is on

+List of all available rules with descriptions is available [here](http://eslint.org/docs/rules/).

 ### Cascading and Hierarchy

 The configuration cascade works by using the closest `.eslintrc` file to the file being linted as the highest priority, then any configuration files in the parent directory, and so on.